-The Wi-Fi Pineapple is a penetration testing tool that can help anyone automate a Man in the Middle Attack enabling them to steal your data by setting up rogue wireless access points.However, recently, there has been an increased use of the WiFi Pineapple in “Red Team Suit Auditing” which is an assessment done by organization to demonstrate how hackers make use of different exploits to achieve their goal.A WiFi Pineapple is more common on public wifi networks which are unsafe and leave your personal data vulnerable.
-You can start protecting your online privacy by getting a 7-day trial with PureVPN.
+The Wi-Fi Pineapple is a penetration testing tool that can help anyone automate a Man in the Middle Attack enabling them to steal your data by setting up rogue wireless access points.However, recently, there has been an increased use of the WiFi Pineapple in “Red Team Suit Auditing” which is an assessment done by the organization to demonstrate how hackers make use of different exploits to achieve their goal.A WiFi Pineapple is more common on public wifi networks which are unsafe and leave your personal data vulnerable.
+You can start protecting your online privacy by getting a PureVPN.

 The WiFi Pineapple was created as a pen testing device by hak5, a company known for its’ infosec technology store.
 The product was essentially developed to assist IT professionals to check if their networks are vulnerable.
 The Pineapple device, popularly known as the, Nano Basic is accessible on various platforms other than the Hak5 Shop, to anyone who can afford to spend $99.99 giving them the ability to pawn any or most internet connected devices around you.